 “It’s so important for us as church leaders to get together and see what God has in store for us,” Phil Miller, director of the Center for Church Health, explained.

 The conference will feature a panel of speakers with strong backgrounds in church health and development, including Tod Bolsinger, author of “Canoeing the Mountains: Christian Leadership in Uncharted Territory” and co-owner and principal of AE Sloan Leadership, Inc.; Carey Nieuwhof, best-selling author and founding pastor of Connexus Church; and Eric Mason, founder and pastor of Epiphany Fellowship.
-The full list of speakers can be found here.

 The conference was born out of a consistent need Executive Director David Hardage noticed as he traveled around the state.
 Church leaders expressed excitement to “get back to normal,” following the COVID-19 pandemic but were unsure of what the future would hold and what people would need from the church in the coming years.

 Miller explained that Texas Baptists wants to ensure that churches are not just focused on keeping up but on looking ahead to future needs.
 In order to do that, conference speakers will hone in on topics regarding the future church.
 Titles of sessions include “How NOT to Waste a Crisis,” “The Key to the Future is Found in the Past,” “Why the Old Model of Church No Longer Works,” “The Rise of the Future Church” and more.

 Bolsinger expressed his excitement for the event, explaining that in the face of fast change, you have to stop and learn before you respond.